IDMNYU/DM997X-Thesis-FA15/dm997X_ms_thesis_calendar.md

     <td>Wed, Sep 02</td>
     <td>
         <ul>
+        <li>Excerpt from 100 ways to motivate yourself by Steven Chandler</li>
         <li>Class Exercise: Why?
 (Do you adore your idea?
 Are you metaphorically willing to bleed (i.e. blood, sweat, and tears) for it?)</li>

        <Li>Class Exercise: Resistance / Enemies</li>